-Maternity leave is a type of paid sick leave and is intended to allow pregnant faculty members to attend to the immediate demands precipitated by the birth of a child without interrupting continuity of students' educational experience.
+Maternity leave is a type of sick leave and is intended to allow pregnant faculty members to attend to the immediate demands precipitated by the birth of a child without interrupting continuity of students' educational experience.
 In cases where the birth is expected prior to the thirteenth week of the fall semester, the faculty member will be excused from classroom duties for the fall semester.
 When the due date falls after the thirteenth week of the fall semester or prior to the thirteenth week of the spring semester, the faculty member normally will be expected to teach her usual fall course load for fall course assignments and be excused from classroom duties during the spring semester.
 When the due date falls after the thirteenth week of the spring semester, the faculty member will be expected to teach spring semester and return to teaching on the first day of classes in the fall semester.
-When the due date falls after July 15, the faculty member will be excused from classroom duties for the fall semester.
-If the due date is in the last two weeks of a 15-week semester, the faculty member, in consultation with the Department

-Chair, Dean, and Registrar, may schedule some classes early in the term in anticipation of possibly missing classes late in the term.
+If the due date is in the last two weeks of the semester, the faculty member, in consultation with the Department Chair, Dean, and Registrar, may schedule some classes early in the term in anticipation of possibly missing classes late in the term.
 The Department Chair and Dean will work with the faculty member to insure that classes are covered and examinations are given in accordance with the schedule of the university.